John Draper: Autodesk and other ventures

 Draper joined Autodesk in 1986, designing video driver software in a role offered to him directly by co-founder John Walker.
 In 1987, Draper was charged in a scheme to forge tickets for the Bay Area Rapid Transit system.
 He pled guilty to lesser misdemeanor charges in 1988 and entered a diversion program.
 While facing prosecution, he remained on the Autodesk payroll but did no work for the company.
 Autodesk fired him the following year.

-From 1999 to 2004, Draper was the chief technical officer for ShopIP, a computer security firm that designed The Crunchbox GE, a firewall device running OpenBSD.
-Despite endorsements from Wozniak and publicity from media profiles, the product failed to achieve commercial success.
+From 1999 to 2004, Draper was the chief technical officer for ShopIP, a computer security firm that developed the CrunchBox, a network security appliance based on OpenBSD.
+The system incorporated the Snort intrusion-detection system together with custom-written heuristics intended to identify new exploits.
+In 2002, Draper made a public version of the system available online as a demonstration.

+In 2003, CrunchBox technology was incorporated into the Guardian network security appliance developed by ShopIP in collaboration with Genesi and Diginexus.
+The Guardian's interface design and border-level protection were based on the CrunchBox, while additional security-scanning and intrusion-detection technology was supplied by the project's other partners.
+The system was presented at the Infosecurity 2003 conference in New York.
+Despite an endorsement from Wozniak and publicity from media profiles, the CrunchBox did not achieve widespread commercial success.

 In 2007, Draper was named chief technology officer of En2go, a software company that developed media delivery tools.
 The company had previously been named Medusa Style Corp.
 It is unclear when Draper's involvement ceased; however, filings with the U.S. Securities and Exchange Commission document the resignations of several of its officers, including Wozniak, during the summer of 2009.
 En2Go never achieved commercial success.